jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 the 8-ball.
 By this point the user is already pretty frustrated and we haven't set great expectations.

-## Fictional Conversation 1

-Let's look at a quick fictional example.
-Let's say the customer writes in and
-asks:

-"I just need to know if ya'll provide SEO for squirrel videos!
-I've looked everywhere and I can't find anything!"

-If we don't have resources to point to, we're in reactive mode.
-We have to
-reply:

-"Sorry about that!
-We actually don't provide SEO support for squirrel videos!"

-To which they reply very angrily.

-## No One Wants to Feel like a Dummy

-I spent a lot of time researching how our users got started and how they overcame early hurdles.
-I was surprised to find how much they will research before they ever reach out to support.

-If you make it easy enough, many customers will try to look up the answer to their questions first, before they reach out.
-After all, no one wants to feel like a dummy when they email the support experts.

-## Fictional Conversation 2

-The Heavy Weight approach means that if you identify this as a frequently asked question, you would create documentation for it and include it in your on-boarding resources.

-Suddenly our conversations go from being reactive, from having to reset expectations and beg for forgiveness, to being valuable and insightful.

-"Hey, I've checked your documentation, and I see you don't provide SEO support for squirrel videos.
-Can you please do this in the future?"

-Ah, much better.
-We make our customer feel better, and set better expectations, so we end up in a more valuable conversation.

 ## Focus on Them, Not Us

-One of the major flaws with the light-weight approach is that it's possible that customers that don't email support, don't connect with us.
+The second major flaw with making connections in the light-weight approach is that if customers that don't email support, we don't get the chance to connect with them.

 So we might even "cold email" them, practically beg them to talk to us, just to make sure they get the personal touch.

 This is making the focus all about us, instead of about what the customer actually needs.

-## It is possible to scale connections

-The big turning point, or change in my thinking, was the discovery that making a connection doesn't have to be a manual process.
-Connections are being created when new customers use our support resources, because those are forms of communication!
+## All Conversations Were Not Made Equal

+The third problem with the light weight approach was that there really were some conversations in the inbox that were super useful and valuable, but it was hard for support folks to concentrate on answering those because of the volume of non-useful conversations.
+So were missing places where we could have spent more time with our customers, talking through their problems and learning more about what they were looking for from our product, but instead we were just trying to get through the crushing weight of the other support tickets.

+## It's All About Relationships

-So we started focusing on the connection points we were creating in our support process, and starting thinking about how we could both scale and improve those.
+Guys, it's all about relationships.
+And relationships don't have to be built through this manual process.
+They are being created at all these connection points we had in our support process, and so we started thinking about how we could both scale and improve those.

+This is the game changer when it comes to using Heavy Weight resources.
+It is really easy to get blindly angry at a faceless corporation.
+But when you know who the nerdy people are who pour their hearts and time into making an experience, you want to help.

 ## Welcome to Wistia video